 Through the years, they experienced the predictable and the unforeseen, and yet they never forgot their first anniversary ritual.
 And although their second anniversary had to be shared by telephone, it was the only one they celebrated apart.
 Every following March 21st, after Alice had cleared away the dishes and they had opened each other’s card, they took each other’s hand and repeated their vows, words they now knew by heart.

-This past March, Alice and Henry recited their wedding vows for the 50th time.
+This March, Alice and Henry recite their wedding vows for the 57th time.

 During our recent visit, I asked them if they would share their secret to a happy marriage.
 They looked at each other and laughed.

 “I suppose it’s a lot like a prescription,” Henry began.
 “It changes for what ails you.
 Sometimes, it’s an equal dose of tenacity and patience.
 Other times, it’s simply being there, supporting each other when life throws you a curve ball.
 If there’s anything we’ve learned about having a successful marriage, it’s simply deciding—each day when you wake up—there’s no other person you’d rather be with.
 You commit to each other because you know how important your relationship is, and how much better your life is because of it.”